OlekSt/MilestoneProjectOne/README.md

 2. Idea about the hero image + animation, plus some code is from the Love Running tutorial of this course.
 3. Navbar code is taken from Bootstrap.
 4. Idea for footer split into three parts, and social links animation idea + partly code taken from  "First CV" tutorial of the course.
-5. Text about the historical/tourist landmarks are partly taken from websites of the respective points of interest (see point 8, section above).
+5. Texts about the historical/tourist landmarks are partly taken from websites of the respective points of interest (see point 8, section above).
 6. Contact form code is taken from w3schools website.

 Special thanks to:
-* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website.
+* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice dring the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
-* Richard Wells (Jedi in training) for informative posts on slack forums, and his peer code review, and help with solving some css/hmtl issues.
+* Richard Wells (Jedi in training) for informative posts on slack forums, and his peer code review, and help with solving some css/html issues.
+* [Nafeesah Younis](https://github.com/nafeesahyounis), Cocde Institute student for advice on how to organize my first project, code advice, and other help for best possible result.